OpenEvalProject/evals/manuscripts/elife-93241/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01yq9ya27 Department of the Control of Genetic Processes, Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation
+1. Department of the Control of Genetic Processes, Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation ([ROR:01yq9ya27](https://ror.org/01yq9ya27))
-2. https://ror.org/05qrfxd25 Center for Precision Genome Editing and Genetic Technologies for Biomedicine, Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation
+2. Center for Precision Genome Editing and Genetic Technologies for Biomedicine, Institute of Gene Biology, Russian Academy of Sciences Moscow Russian Federation ([ROR:05qrfxd25](https://ror.org/05qrfxd25))

 † Corresponding author

 ## Abstract

 The male-specific lethal complex (MSL), which consists of five proteins and two non-coding roX RNAs, is involved in the transcriptional enhancement of X-linked genes to compensate for the sex chromosome monosomy in Drosophila XY males compared with XX females.
 The MSL1 and MSL2 proteins form the heterotetrameric core of the MSL complex and are critical for the specific recruitment of the complex to the high-affinity ‘entry’ sites (HAS) on the X chromosome.
 In this study, we demonstrated that the N-terminal region of MSL1 is critical for stability and functions of MSL1.
 Amino acid deletions and substitutions in the N-terminal region of MSL1 strongly affect both the interaction with roX2 RNA and the MSL complex binding to HAS on the X chromosome.
-In particular, substitution of the conserved N-terminal amino-acids 3–7 in MSL1 (MSL1 GS ) affects male viability similar to the inactivation of genes encoding roX RNAs.
-In addition, MSL1 GS binds to promoters such as MSL1 WT but does not co-bind with MSL2 and MSL3 to X chromosomal HAS.
+In particular, substitution of the conserved N-terminal amino-acids 3–7 in MSL1 (MSL1GS) affects male viability similar to the inactivation of genes encoding roX RNAs.
+In addition, MSL1GS binds to promoters such as MSL1WT but does not co-bind with MSL2 and MSL3 to X chromosomal HAS.
 However, overexpression of MSL2 partially restores the dosage compensation.
 Thus, the interaction of MSL1 with roX RNA is critical for the efficient assembly of the MSL complex on HAS of the male X chromosome.

 ## Introduction